ElMehdiLebbar/SeuleJs/README.md

     alert('keyboard shortcuts');
 });
 ```
-<p>You can also make a sequence that includes key combinations within it.</p>
+You can also make a sequence that includes key combinations within it.

 ```javascript
 input.hotKey('g o command+enter', function () {